Quantum-Assisted Support Vector Regression: Introduction

 We develop a quantum-classical hybrid machine-learning algorithm to solve the FLD problem and execute this algorithm on a D-Wave's quantum annealer.
 Methodologically, we split the multi-output regression task for FLD~\cite{BVBL15} into several single-output regressions and then train a SVR model for each single-output regression problem.
 We derive a QUBO formulation for the constrained optimisation problem associated with the training of each SVR model and solve this QUBO problem using both classical annealing and hybrid approaches.
 Having constructed the quantum-assisted and classical models, we then assess and compare the statistical significance of their detection accuracies for FLD.
-We observe that the annealing-based SVR models predict landmarks with lower variance compared to the SVR models trained by greedy optimisation procedures~\cite{sklearnSVR, VMBP10}.
+We observe that the annealing-based SVR models predict landmarks with lower variance compared to the SVR models trained using gradient-based optimisation methods~\cite{sklearnSVR}.
+Thus, in addition to introducing a new use case for quantum annealers and other quantum optimisation algorithms, our work also establishes the slight advantage of D-Wave's Hybrid Solver over simulated annealing.

-Our paper is organized as follows.
+Our paper is organised as follows.
 We begin in~\cref{sec:background} by elaborating the pertinent background for SVR, FLD and quantum annealing on D-Wave.
-In~\cref{sec:approach}, we describe our approach for solving the FLD problem using quantum-assisted SVR models and elaborate on the steps of the associated machine-learning workflow.
+In~\cref{sec:approach}, we describe our approach for solving the FLD problem using quantum-assisted SVR models.
 We then present our results in~\cref{sec:results}, where we derive a QUBO formulation for SVR and compare the performance of our quantum-assisted approach against the classical approaches for FLD.
 Finally, we discuss our results and their implications in~\cref{sec:discussion}, and conclude in~\cref{sec:conclusion}.